JoanRoucoux/sub-shifter-app/README.md

 <img width="1540" alt="Screenshot 2025-01-21 at 18 55 22" src="https://github.com/user-attachments/assets/f5137774-db90-4479-ab20-1de6fc05a0ac" />

+You can learn more about this app and the technologies used by reading [this article](https://dev.to/joanroucoux/easily-sync-your-subtitles-with-react-rhf-and-shadcnui-3gfe).

 ## Features

 - **Shift Subtitles**: Adjust subtitle timings based on the desired offset.